sdkbox/sdkbox-youtube-sample/readme.md

 $ git submodule update --init
 ```

-Do not want submodule
+Do not want to fetch submodule
 ---
 ```
 $ ln -sv /Applications/Cocos/frameworks/cocos2d-x-3.6 cocos2d-x-3.6-lib
 ```

-Why not with cocos framework 3.8
+Why not use cocos framework 3.8
 ---
 libcocos2d iOS.a > 100 MB